 Researchers Bushman & Huesmann (2006), also studied violent media’s impacts on children and adults and found short-term effects on aggression.
 According to their study, adults are more likely to show short-term effects from exposure to violent forms of media.
 Children on the other hand were more likely to exhibit long-term effects.
 They postulate that this is because adults have already developed beliefs and behaviors whereas children are young and are in the earlier stages of mental development.
 Children are influenced greatly by violent forms of media because they are still learning beliefs about the world and how to behave by observing what is around them (Bushman & Huesmann, 2006).

-Many studies report limitations to their research and certain variables are not included for analysis.
-For example, in Gentile, Lynch, Linder and Walsh’s (2004) research they did not examine realistic versus cartoon violence.
-They also express that their research focused their data collection on short-term impacts and that more longitudinal and experimental studies taking into account multiple variables are needed to understand long-term effects to fully understand this issue (Gentile, Lynch, Linder & Walsh, 2004).
+Many studies report limitations to their research and certain variables are not included in the analysis.
+For example, Gentile, Lynch, Linder, and Walsh’s (2004) research did not examine realistic versus cartoon violence.
+They also state that they focused their data collection on short-term impacts and that more longitudinal and experimental studies taking into account multiple variables are needed to understand long-term effects to fully understand this issue (Gentile, Lynch, Linder & Walsh, 2004).